CWSturm/AshamaneCore/README.md

 Detailed installation guides are available in the [wiki](https://www.trinitycore.info/display/tc/Installation+Guide) for Windows, Linux and macOS.

-## Contribute

-You can help Ashamane using our [Patreon Page](https://www.patreon.com/ashamane).
-All the collected money will be used to pay developers for their work using bountysource

 ## Reporting issues

-Issues can be reported via our [Mantis issue tracker](https://bt.ashamane.com).
+Issues can be reported to [Celestial-WoW Issue Tracker]https://github.com/XayeCW/Celestial-wow-Issues

 Please take the time to review existing issues before submitting your own to prevent duplicates.